isomerpages/enterprisesg-switch/example-resource/events-and-initiatives/_posts/2021-07-24-post-7-sep-2021-or-entrepreneurship-exposure-series-session-3-or-learn-about-startup-success-in-singapore.md

 #### About

-What makes the success of Singaporean startups?
-Learn the ropes of launching a startup from successful Singaporean founders who have treaded the path on what worked and did not work for them in their startup development journey - be it coming up with a good business idea or getting market validation and scaling their idea.
+What makes the success of startups - from coming up with a good business idea to getting market validation and scaling it?
+This Talent @ SWITCH Entrepreneurship Exposure Series (EES) Session 3 is where you learn tips of launching a startup from successful  founders who have treaded the path on what worked and did not work for them in their startup  journey.

-Gain exclusive knowledge and tips from startup founders speaking at **the third session of Talent @ SWITCH Entrepreneurship Exposure Series (EES)** - “Learn about startup success in Singapore!” on 7 September, 7pm to 8.30pm.
+Gain exclusive knowledge from Singaporean startup founders speaking at **this EES Session 3 | “Learn about startup success in Singapore!”** on 7 September, 7pm to 8.30pm.
 The series consists of **5 bi-weekly sessions from August to October**, and is organised by SWITCH and in partnership with National Youth Council and *SCAPE.

-#### Some of our speakers
+#### Session speakers

-- Muhd Shamir Abdul Rahim, Co-founder, GotSurge
+- Muhd Shamir Abdul Rahim, Co-founder, **GotSurge**
-- Glen Lim, Senior Associate, Partnership Lead, SWITCH Programme Office, Enterprise Singapore
+- Glen Lim, Senior Associate, Partnership Lead, **SWITCH Programme Office, Enterprise Singapore**
-- Oswald Yeo, Chief Executive Officer and Co-founder, Glints
+- Oswald Yeo, Chief Executive Officer and Co-founder, **Glints**
-- Ho Zhi Hui, Co-founder, Skilio
+- Ho Zhi Hui, Co-founder, **Skilio**

-and more!

 Learn more about the series [here](https://www.switchsg.org/talent/entrepreneurship-exposure-series/overview) and apply by 1 August 2021, 2359 (SGT) – limited slots available!

 #### Gain exclusive access to knowledge on launching a startup from prominent local founders

 What does it take to start up, from coming up with a business plan and getting market validation to building your customer base and securing funding, from the perspective of founders?
-Learn directly from the founder of Glints, Skilio and GotSurge on what makes their ideas grow into successful startups.
+Learn directly from the founder of Glints, Skilio and GotSurge on how they grew their ideas into successful startups.

 #### Exclusive opportunity to get a mentor or take part in the Youth Challenge along with signing up for the series